-This CEN Workshop background, objectives, work program, workshop structure and resource requirements are defined in the Business Plan, version 2.0.
+This CEN Workshop background, objectives, work program, workshop structure and resource requirements are defined in the Business Plan, version 2.0 dated March 6, 2007.

 The resulting deliverable consists of the present CWA (CEN Workshop Agreement).
 This document provides guidelines for the design, development and maintenance of information systems requiring a high level of quality of service (including performance and availability).